You are viewing LifeSight Not your scheme?

 Tax allowances and your retirement savings

 You do not pay tax on the money you save into a pension up to certain amounts.
-Once your savings reach these amounts there are tax charges to pay.
-There is an annual amount, known as the Annual Allowance (AA) and a lifetime amount called the Lifetime Allowance (LTA).
+Everyone has an Annual Allowance (AA) for tax free pension saving.
 There are different allowances for people earning over £200,000 a year (Tapered Annual Allowance) and for those who have already started to take their retirement savings (Money Purchase Annual Allowance - MPAA).

 • Annual Allowance (AA)